Gladiolus murielae

-Gladiolus murielae is a species of flowering plant in the family Iridaceae, native to eastern Africa, from Ethiopia to Malawi.
+Gladiolus murielae is a species of flowering plant in the family Iridaceae, native to eastern Africa, from Ethiopia to Mozambique.
 It has been given a number of English names, including Abyssinian gladiolus, fragrant gladiolus, peacock gladiolus, and peacock orchid.
-It was formerly placed in the genus Acidanthera.
+It was formerly placed in the genus Acidanthera as Acidanthera bicolor.

-It is a cormous perennial growing to 70–100 cm tall, with linear leaves and in late summer, numerous fragrant white flowers with a maroon (occasionally orange) blotch in the throat, on slender nodding stems.
+It is a cormous perennial growing to 70–100 cm tall, with linear leaves, and in late summer numerous fragrant white flowers with a maroon (occasionally orange) blotch in the throat, on slender nodding stems.
 Widely cultivated, it is a common subject in western and southern European gardens, where the corms are lifted every year and stored in frost-free conditions.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.